A VERY official looking phishing attempt

 Yesterday, I received a letter that appeared to come from the Department of the Treasury–The IRS.
 It looked very official.
-The envelope was addressed to properly with all the right names, as if, the sender had access to my tax return.
+The envelope was addressed properly with all the right names.
+It is as if the sender had access to my tax return.
 However, something was off.
-The main thing that was off was the fact that it said my income tax return deposit was rejected.
-The fact is that I didn’t get a refund this year.
-Because I turned 73 this year and I had to make a withdrawal from my IRA, I had a very significant payment that I had to make.
-Beyond that, the IRS reached in and got that money on the day I specified.
+It said my income tax return deposit was rejected by my bank.
+I wasn’t expecting a refund this year.
+Because I turned 73 this year and I had to make a withdrawal from my IRA, I had to make a very significant payment.
+My bank already paid the IRS!

-But the letter looked VERY official, complete with QR codes and correct nomenclature for the type of notice that I would receive if, in fact, the back had rejected a deposit.
+But the letter looked VERY official, complete with QR codes and correct nomenclature for the type of notice that I would receive if, in fact, the bank had rejected a deposit.

 Don, this seals it — your letter matches the known scam pattern almost perfectly.